baguette/tmk/doc/refman.md

 TMake is a build automation tool intended to be a portable, flexible, and familiar replacement for UNIX `make`, providing the full power of a general-purpose scripting language (Tcl).
 The TMake distribution is completely self-contained:  the only prerequisite is an ANSI C compiler.
 TMake was designed and developed by Cory Burgett and Andre van Schalkwyk, and released under the 2-clause BSD license.

+## Acknowledgements

+* The authors of [Jim Tcl](http://jim.tcl.tk/), a small-footprint Tcl implementation at the heart of TMake.
+* Brad Conte, the original author of the [SHA-1 implementation](https://github.com/B-Con/crypto-algorithms) that TMake uses to tell whether or not a file has changed since the last execution.
+* The authors of [SQLite](http://sqlite.org/), a small, embeddable SQL database that TMake uses to store its cache.
+* Stuart Feldman, who originally invented UNIX `make`.
+* BSD `make` whose featureset formed the baseline for TMake ([OpenBSD's `make`](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/make.1) in particular).
+* The authors of [OMake](http://projects.camlcity.org/projects/omake.html), which provided some inspiration for useful extensions to `make`.
+* Caroline Burgett and Shelly van Schalkwyk, for putting up with us while we were busy obsessing over code.
+* Gavin Massey and Dylan Giddings, who provided suggestions and encouragement.

 ## Terminology

 This reference manual makes use of the following terms: